 Auvers-sur-Oise is a medieval village in France made famous by oil paint.
 Just north of Paris, it’s synonymous with 19th Century artists (including Daubigny, Cezanne, and Van Gogh) and will forever be remembered for its translations into oil paint by those artists.

 When I worked at a law firm in Tokyo, a Van Gogh calendar hung on a wall in the office.
 I can remember seeing the painting Houses at Auvers (above) on that calendar against the grey wall and thinking, I need to go there.
 Before heading to Auvers, I held back from virtually walking around it on Google Maps or checking where Houses at Auvers and other paintings had been made.
 I wanted to take the village in as someone in the past might have done, not primed by too much information.

-Walking out of my Airbnb accommodation in Auvers, within five minutes I'd stumbled across the scene in the above painting.
+Walking out of my accommodation in Auvers, within five minutes I'd stumbled across the scene in the above painting.
 The colours of the scene were different to the painting.
 (The afternoon was turning to twilight, and the scene wasn't as verdant as the painting.)
 But I lost my breath for a moment when I realized my boots were in the same spot that Van Gogh's had been.
 Thinking back to that calendar, I felt pleased it'd prompted me to travel over 6000 miles to the scene.

-As can be seen in the above painting, Van Gogh’s depictions of Auvers are often populated with sinuous lines.
-It’s as if the River Oise and its fish have flowed into everything—the foliage, clouds, paths, people, and other elements.
+As can be seen in the above painting, Van Gogh’s Auvers is often depicted with sinuous lines.
+It’s as if the River Oise and its fish have flowed into the village—the foliage, clouds, paths, people, and other elements.
 Looking at his Auvers paintings is like gazing into an aquarium.
-Strolling around Auvers, you notice these lines in the real world.
+And strolling around Auvers, you notice these lines in the real world.
 Here's an example: